-The following article on starting a podcast is a guest post by Debbie Arcangeles.
+The following article on starting a podcast is authored by Debbie Arcangeles.

 You’ve been to a lot of awesome hiking spots.
 Why don’t you start a travel blog?